snu0929/passenger/README.md

-Passenger Management System
+## Passenger Management System
 This is a full-stack web application built with React.js for the frontend and Node.js/Express with MongoDB for the backend.
 The application allows users to add multiple passengers, upload photos (PNG/JPEG) and ID cards (PDF), and display the passenger data in a table.

-Features
+## Features
 Frontend (React.js)
-Add Multiple Passengers:
+# Add Multiple Passengers:

-Form with fields for Name, Age, Gender, Contact, Email, Photo (PNG/JPEG), and ID Card (PDF).
+- Form with fields for Name, Age, Gender, Contact, Email, Photo (PNG/JPEG), and ID Card (PDF).

-Dynamically add or remove passenger rows.
+-Dynamically add or remove passenger rows.

-Display Passenger Data:
+-Display Passenger Data:

-Table showing passenger details, including a thumbnail of the photo and a link to download the ID card.
+-Table showing passenger details, including a thumbnail of the photo and a link to download the ID card.

-Search Functionality:
+* Search Functionality:

-Search passengers by name or email.
+- Search passengers by name or email.

-Delete Passenger:
+- Delete Passenger:

 Delete a passenger from the table.